HenryAlexis/Hades/README.md

 - Player session middleware sets a cookie + upserts session rows; admin + health routes bypass it
 - Admin auth is a simple password stored in env; login sets `admin_auth` cookie
 - SQLite schema auto-initializes
+- Existing `game.db` files created before the lore foreign key existed require a migration to enforce `ON DELETE CASCADE` on `lore_nodes`
 - Dummy seed data loads only on empty DB
 - Short-context prompt used for AI